 Leadership responsibilities expand in fourth grade with opportunities to read Scripture in chapel services and participate on the Lower School Leadership Council.
 Council representatives are randomly chosen and rotated every quarter, and each fourth grader has the privilege of serving on the council during the course of the school year.

 Lower School students gather as a community once a week during Alpha Meetings, which are led by our fourth-grade student leaders.
-A prayer is followed by the Pledge and National Anthem, then the students lead us in a greeting and a share.
+A prayer is followed by the Pledge of Allegiance and National Anthem.
+Then, the students lead us in a greeting and a share.
 Lower School students look forward to this gathering every Friday!

 - Language Arts